mIRC-Scripters/mirckb/docs/source/commands/ame.rst

 /ame
 ====

-The **ame** command is used to send an action message to all the channels you are currently on in a specific network.
+The **/ame** command is used to send an action message to all the channels you are currently on in a specific network.
 This command behaves the same as the /me command with the addition of multiple channels.

 An action message is simply a regular PRIVMSG that follows a client-dependent format - usually different to that of a normal message.
 The raw format for an action message is: